Exclusive interview with Khan Tattoo by Iva Kanceska 27/08 /2010

 A: This summer, It will be 9 years...

-Q: Did you have an artistic background growing up?
+Q: Do you have an artistic background growing up?

 A: I don't, but my mother was artist.
 I think that's just bloodline.

-Q: Do you thing that's necessary to become a good artist?
+Q: Do you think that's necessary to become a good artist?

 A: Yes, I think that's very important.

-Q: Your tattoos are really awesome and the most of the
+Q: Your tattoos are awesome and most of the

-designs are photo realistic, is that you favorite style or those
+designs are photo realistic, is that you favorite style?

 A: A little bit of both.
 I enjoy doing the realistic designs, but my